JunaidJameel/Random-Jokes-App/README.md

 # 🃏 Random Jokes App

-A sleek Flutter application that fetches and displays random programming jokes using clean architecture and state management (GetX).
-Built with responsiveness, readability, and fun in mind!-----
+A sleek Flutter application that fetches and displays random jokes !

 ## ✨ Features